Updated November 4, 2024

 Skip the Clichés

-You may know people who speak in clichés and perhaps you're one of them.
+You may know people who speak in clichés, and maybe you're one of them.
 But when it comes to reading, tired phrases make your writing sound sophomoric.
-"Time will tell", "at this point in time", "without a care in the world", "a shiver down my/his/her spine", and "loved her more than life itself" are good examples of clichés you should avoid if you want to sound like a professional.
+"Time will tell", "think outside the box", "without a care in the world", "every cloud has a silver lining", and "loved her more than life itself" are just some examples of clichés you should avoid if you want to sound like a professional.

 Separate Dialogue and Narrative

-Conversations will read much better if they are stacked, meaning separated out from narrative paragraphs.
+Conversations will read much better if they're separated out from narrative paragraphs.
 Don't let clever dialogue get lost among asides and unnecessary descriptive language.
-Assuming you've given each character a solid and unique voice, dichotomizing dialogue helps create a readable scene that flows at the right pace.
+Assuming you've given each character a solid and unique voice, separating your dialogue from the narrative helps create a readable scene that flows at the right pace.

 Show, Don't Tell

-You have heard this several times before, but it is one of the most important writing techniques you should employ and bears repeating.
+You've heard this several times before, but it's one of the most important writing techniques and bears repeating.
 Using dialogue and action to convey emotion is more powerful and interesting than narrating it.
 In other words, don't write that Jack furrowed his brow; convey his concern with the language he uses when speaking to another character.

 Use Correct Punctuation

-Although it might be tempting to flip back and forth from one time period to another, this is a technique best left to the masters and even among them only occasionally.
+Although it might be tempting to flip back and forth from one time period to another, this is a technique best left to the masters and even then, only occasionally.
 Stick to a chronological storyline or you're likely to confuse and irritate your readers.
-Flashbacks and zigzags can have your readers spinning unless you are able to write them seamlessly.
-If you have mastered this technique go ahead and try it, but consider using a sequential timeline as well.
-You can avoid a lot of rewriting if the zigging and zagging doesn't read well.
+Flashbacks and zigzags through time might leave your readers a bit dizzy unless you can weave them in smoothly.

-You are bound to hear a lot of unsolicited advice from friends and would-be writers as you write and publish your book.
-Just make sure that the guidelines you follow along the way come from a professional or experienced source.
-The suggestions listed above are only some of the essential writing tips every successful writer knows and uses.
+You're bound to hear a lot of unsolicited advice from friends and would-be writers as you write and publish your book.
+Stay true to yourself, but make sure that the guidelines you follow along the way come from a professional or experienced source.